 Program Length: 4 years

-One of the lesser-known public schools in the Los Angeles area, California State University Los Angeles provides a high-quality education at an affordable cost.
-Undergraduate nurses have four BSN options: a traditional four-year degree, an RN-BSN, and ADN-BSN, and an accelerated BS.
+One of the lesser-known public schools in the Los Angeles area, California State University Los Angeles, provides a high-quality education at an affordable cost.
+Undergraduate students can attend a traditional four-year BSN, an RN-BSN, an ADN-BSN, or an accelerated BSN program in California.
 All four routes are accredited by the CCNE.
-Most nursing students select the traditional BSN with options for current Cal State LA students and transfer students.
+Most nursing students select the traditional BSN, which has options for current Cal State LA students and transfer students.
 Cal State LA also has some graduate programs, but the BSN is arguably its best nursing degree.

 2. University of California, Irvine